DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 $$P(H|E) = \frac{P(E|H) P(H)}{P(E)}$$ where $$P(H)$$ is the probability of a patient having RAG deficiency, $$P(E | H)$$ is the probability of RAG
 deficiency due to a set of variants that have been pre-emptively assayed, and $$P(E)$$ is the probability of having a set of gene variants.

-$$P(H)$$ is known since the rate of RAG deficiency is estimated at an incidence of 1:181,000  {% cite kumanovics2017estimated%}, SCID at a rate of 1:330,000  {% cite kwan2014newborn%}, and we also recently show the rate of RAG deficiency in adults with PID  {% cite lawless2018prevalence%}.
+$$P(H)$$ is known since the rate of RAG deficiency is estimated at an incidence of 1:181,000  [kumanovics2017estimated], SCID at a rate of 1:330,000  [kwan2014newborn], and we also recently show the rate of RAG deficiency in adults with PID  [lawless2018prevalence].
 Being a recessive disease, $$P(E)$$ must account for biallelic variants and is the most difficult value to determine.
 This may be found from population genetics data for (i) the rate of two separate, compound heterozygous variants, (ii) the rate of a homozygous variant or potential consanguinity, or (iii) the rate of de novo variation
-{% cite lek2016analysis%}.
+[lek2016analysis].
 $$P(E|H)$$ would be identified where all variants are functionally validated.
 This requires a major investment, however the MRF score provides a good approximation.

-{% bibliography  %}